SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 * **Guest users expiration**
 * **User's access**

-When dealing with automated workflows, you can either:
+When dealing with policies, you can either:
 * **Adjust predefined policies and apply them to your resources**, or
 * **Create new policies from scratch and apply them to your resources**
+* **Set up policy automation to have policies automatically applied to current and new workspaces**

 {% hint style="success" %}
 **For simple use cases** where the same policies are applied to all resources, you can **adjust the predefined policies to speed up the configuration**.